N8-CIR-Bede/documentation/index.rst

 The system has a specialist architecture, optimised for large memory problems on GPUs and for multi-node multi-gpu programs.
 This has a range of applications in Machine Learning and Imaging.

-The site encourages user contributions via `GitHub <https://github.com/DurhamARC/bede>`_.
+The site encourages user contributions via `GitHub <https://github.com/N8-CIR-Bede/documentation>`__.
-Feel free to add items of concern to the Github issues section.
+Feel free to add items of concern to the `GitHub Issues <https://github.com/N8-CIR-Bede/documentation/issues>`__.

 Please note that the system is still under active development, and so some functionality may temporarily break.